microsoft/pxt-adafruit/docs/lessons/seismograph/activity.md

 ### ~avatar avatar

-We now need to use the micro:bit to chart the strength of the acceleration.
+Science: We now need to use the micro:bit to chart the strength of the acceleration.

 ### ~